The AI Automation Playbook for Small Businesses

 Launch your first sprint in 7 days

-If you follow the steps above, you can go from backlog to a fully-operational AI workflow in less than a month:
+If you follow the steps above, you can go from backlog to a controlled first AI workflow in a few weeks:

 1. Week 1: Score your processes and pick your top workflow.